Morpeth RFC: History

-Morpeth's league rugby started in North 1 East and in the 1996–97 season won the League and were promoted to North 2.
+Morpeth's league rugby started in North East 1, and in September 1987 travelled to Rotherham in their first ever League game and won 9-7.
+Rotherham went on to play in the Premiership in 2000.
+In the 1996–97 season Morpeth won the League and were promoted to North 2.
 In the 2000–01 season they were placed into North 1 East after the Leagues were split East & West, where they stayed until they suffered relegation at the end of the 2013–14 season.
 Their stay in Durham/Northumberland 1 was a short one, as although they finished second in the league to Guisborough, they defeated Yorkshire 1 runners up Malton & Norton 14–11 at home to clinch promotion back to North 1 East.
 At the end of the 2018–19 season Morpeth finished as champions of North 1 East, reaching North Premier, which at level 5 is the highest level the club have reached since the leagues began back in 1987.
 The 2019–20 season was cut short due to the COVID-19 pandemic and Morpeth were relegated, back to North 1 East, when a % points system for games played was brought in with 4 League matches still left to play.

 Toby Flood (future England International) played 8 games & scored 83 points for Morpeth at the start of his rugby career in 2003–04 season.
 He played his last game for Morpeth v Hull on 22nd Nov 2003, the same day England beat Australia to win the 2003 Rugby World Cup!